-The United States Senate shamefully has approved a serial climate-change-denier, Scott Pruitt, to head the EPA.
+The United States Senate has approved a Scott Pruitt to head the EPA.
 The 52-46 vote was almost entirely along party lines.
 All Republican senators except Sen. Susan Collins (R-Maine) voted for Pruitt, while all Democrats except Sens.
 Joe Manchin (D-W.Va.) and Heidi Heitkamp (D-N.D.) voted against him.
-Sen. John McCain (R-Ariz.) did not vote due to a military conference he is attending in Germany.
-Sen. Joe Donnelly (D-Ind.) also did not vote.
+Sen. John McCain (R-Ariz.) and Sen. Joe Donnelly (D-Ind.) did not vote.

 Beer is 95 percent (or more) water.
 So, without question, safe, clean water is vital to craft brewing's viability (and, of course, to the health and vitality of all Americans).
 Several American 'craft' breweries have publicly agreed, becoming signatories to the Clean Water Pledge of the National Resource Defense Council.